What is Arson ?

 Building or Home + Intent to Damage = Arson

 To be convicted of arson, a person must knowingly damage a building or inhabitable structure by fire or explosion.
-Arson is additionally broken down into two degrees.
+Arson is additionally broken down into three degrees:

 Building or Home + Accidental Damage = Reckless Burning

 “Reckless burning” requires the fire or explosion to be intentional, but not the damage to the building.
-This is a class A misdemeanor (no more than 1 year imprisonment; up to $1,000 fine).
+This is a class B misdemeanor (up to 6months in jail; up to $1,000 fine).

 Other Property + Accidental Damage = Negligent Burning

 “Negligent burning” is causing damage to another person’s property, by fire or explosion, with criminal negligence.
 Criminal negligence is statutorily defined as “failure to be aware of a substantial and unjustifiable risk that . . . a result will follow.”
-This is a class B misdemeanor (no more than 6 months’ imprisonment; up to $500 fine).
+This is a class C misdemeanor (up to 15 days in jail; up to $750 fine).

 Arson in Kansas